-NYSIPM.pdf?sequence=1&isAllowed=y.
-The adult is quite small (less than 1⁄4" or 3 mm long) and reddish brown in color (Fig. 8).
+NYSIPM. pdf?sequence=1&isAllowed=y.
+The adult is quite small (less than 1⁄2" or 3 mm long) and reddish brown in color (Fig. 8).
 Adults overwinter in debris on the ground and become active in Spring.
 Egg-laying occurs in May and June when shoots are between 5" to 20" (25 to 50 cm) in length.
 The female weevil hollows out a small cavity along the shoot just above a node and places a single egg.
-She fills the cavity with frass and then goes truncate shoot growth.
+She fills the cavity with frass and then goes on to create additional cavities along the shoot (up to 14).
+Only the first has an egg, although other adults may join in such that you can find more than one gall with a larva per shoot.
+In response to the adult weevil feeding damage, the vine forms a gall (swelling) around each of the cavities (Fig 9).
+The egg hatches and the larva feeds on grape tissue that forms around the cavity, emerging as an adult later in the summer.
+The galls typically do not kill the shoot but can create areas of mechanical weakness that can lead to breakage (Fig 10).
+And if numerous enough, galls can truncate shoot growth.